katiehuangx/Serious-SQL-Apprenticeship/Marketing Analytics Case Study.md

 ## 📌 3.0 Data Exploration

 Before we dive into problem-solving, let's explore the data!
-We will develop a few hypotheses and test them using SQL.

 ### 3.1 Validating Data with Hypotheses

 We will develop a few hypotheses and test them using SQL.

-### 3.1.1 Hypothesis 1
+#### 3.1.1 Hypothesis 1

 > The number of unique `inventory_id` records will be equal in both `dvd_rentals.rentals` and `dvd_rentals.inventory` tables.

 ````sql